Who Is Kevy Michaels

 Now, I am living peacefully As Kevy Michaels.

-LIFE IS A TEACHER’S PURPOSE
+LIFE SEASONS AS A TEACHER’S PURPOSE

 It is an account of how Kevy Michaels sees Life, Love, Healing, and Spirit.
 It is a passage of my truth, but not everyone’s truth.